 - “Everyone’s been getting sick.
 You probably caught this from someone.”

 After another 10 minutes of discussing whether or not clothing is to blame for the cause, you might get some common treatment suggestions…

 - Drink a lot, especially tea with lemon and honey

 - If you have a sore throat, gargle with salty water twice a day

 - Steam your face for about 15 minutes over a pot of boiled potatoes

 - Mash some of the hot potatoes, cover them in plastic wrap, and put them on your chest

 - Alternative: if you don’t need to get rid of any potatoes, use a regular heating pad

-- Apply something hot to your nose, like a tea bag
+- Apply something hot to your nose, like a tea bag.
+Or potatoes.

 - Eat a mixture of honey, garlic, and onions (and try not to throw up)